osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

 OsmAnd application allows you to group, copy and customize widgets in various ways, move them in the list and delete widgets added to the screen.

-Widget panels help you to arrange widgets on the application screen in a convenient place for you.
-Widget panels help you to arrange widgets on the application screen in a comfortable place.
-These can be rows on the Right/Left or Top/Bottom.
+With the help of panels you can arrange widgets on the application screen in a convenient place.
+In panels, widgets can be organized in rows on the right/left or top/bottom.

 ### Widgets for all panels